foxkill/mosquito/README.md

 vendor/bin/sail artisan migrate
 ```

-7. Import the routes in Postman
+9. Import the routes in Postman

+You'll find the routes in:

 ```
+{project_root}/public/docs/collection.json
 ```

 The API should now be available at `http://localhost`